lindseysim/web-common/README.md

 A semantic comparison of strings with numeric values within them.
 Compare the numbers in a string such that a "number" is not compared alphabetically by character but as the entire numeric value.

-E.g., a typical string comparisons would result in '20' coming before '5', because it was compare character by character, first comparing the '2' and '5' characters.
-This ensures, the entire '20' is considered as one number.
+E.g., a typical string comparisons would result in '20' coming before '5', because string comparisons evaluate character by character, first looking at the '2' and '5' characters.
+This function ensures the entire '20' is considered as one number.

 Returns numeric indicating whether `this` string comes before (-1), after (1), or is equal (0) to compared string.
 As such, can be inserted into most sort functions such as *Array*.prototype.[**sort**()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) within the compare function.